Pennsylvania Department of Labor and Industry

-The Pennsylvania Department of Labor and Industry is a cabinet-level agency in the Government of Pennsylvania.
+The Pennsylvania Department of Labor and Industry (L&I) is a cabinet-level agency in the Government of Pennsylvania.
 The agency is charged with the task of overseeing the health and safety of workers, enforcement of the Pennsylvania Uniform Construction Code, vocational rehabilitation for people with disabilities, and administration of unemployment benefits and Workers' compensation.

 History

 When this agency was founded by Governor John Kinley Tener, John Price Jackson was appointed as the first Commissioner.
 Jackson was confirmed in post by Governor Martin Grove Brumbaugh on June 2, 1917, but took a leave of absence from state office when accepted a Commission in the US Army following the United States entry into the First World War.